Without Housing A Victim Is More Likely To Go Back To His or Her Abuser

 BY: TERRY B. HUGHEY

-As a survivor of domestic and sexual assault & rape, and someone who stayed for several years, I'll do my best to give you the top 5 reasons why abuse victims go back to abusive relationships, often several times.
+As a survivor of domestic violence and sexual assault; someone who stayed for several years, I'll do my best to give you the top 5 reasons why abuse victims go back to abusive relationships, often several times.

 I'm not a psychologist, counselor or therapist; so don't be misled to think I am.
 But, I've been there and lived it.
 I was one of the abuse victims who went back, time and again.
 My explanation is from the voice of experience, and from listening to other victims/survivors, and exchanging thoughts with them.
 My intent is to answer the question "why" by giving you what in my opinion and experience are the top 5 reasons "Why."